jkellerer/jenkins-client-launcher/README.md

 - More tests
 - SSH tunnel support (connect to Jenkins over SSH)
 - SSH server mode (allow connections from Jenkins)
-- Register new nodes automatically (using the Jenkins API)

 Usage